Eririeria40131/PTCGPB_Clean/README.md

 - Modified the original GUI style
 - Adopted a design that better matches the game's interface
 - Reduced the amount of information displayed on a single page to improve readability
-- Support English, 繁體中文, 日本語
+- Support English, 繁體中文, 日本語, Deutsch

 ### Presentation